6boris/awesome-golang-algorithm/CONTRIBUTING.md

-# Contributing to awesome-golang-leetcode
+# Contributing to awesome-golang-algorithm
-awesome-golang-leetcode is an open source project.
+awesome-golang-algorithm is an open source project.

 It is the work of hundreds of contributors.
 We appreciate your help!